Taylor-Geospatial-Institute/Dewey/README.md

 ### Request Process
 To request access to Dewey data products:
-To begin the process, please send an email to Aviskar Giri, Geospatial Data Scientist, at aviskar.giri@taylorgeospatial.org.
+To begin the process, please send an email to Aviskar Giri, at aviskar.giri@taylorgeospatial.org.

 Your email should include:
 -Your Full Name and Affiliation